 There is a multitude of related factors which can include genetics, ethnicity, advancing age, smoking, diabetes, specific medications, impaired nutrition, poor oral hygiene, poor dental restorations, hormonal variations, connective tissue diseases and previous history of periodontal disease.

 How can my dentist know I have periodontal disease?

-As part of your regular checkup at Vita Dental your dentist will perform a periodontal examination and look for signs of periodontal disease.
+As part of your regular checkup at Vita Dental, your dentist will perform a periodontal examination and look for signs of periodontal disease.
 A small dental instrument called a periodontal probe is gently used to measure the sulcus (pocket or space) between the tooth and the gums.
-To prevent periodontal disease it is important to maintain a schedule to regularly visit with our dentist office in Houston or Spring locations.
+To prevent periodontal disease it is important to maintain a schedule to regularly visit with our dental clinic in Houston or Spring locations.

 Can I prevent or cure periodontal disease?

-Good oral hygiene is the key to preventing and treating periodontal disease and this must include regularly brushing with a toothbrush and fluoride toothpaste which will also helps prevent gum disease.
+Good oral hygiene is the key to preventing and treating periodontal disease and this must include regularly brushing with a toothbrush and fluoride toothpaste which will also help prevent gum disease.
 Equally important is to remove scaling plaque and calculus to restore periodontal health which is performed during a deep dental cleaning.
-In addition it may be necessary to use certain medications such as mouthwashes.
-In any case it is always good to consult with our Vita dental offices for the best advise.
+In addition, it may be necessary to use certain medications such as mouthwashes.
+In any case, it is always good to consult with our Vita dental offices for the best advice.